 Don’t be afraid to speak about your personal experience either.
 It won’t come across as bragging about what you’ve done because your intention is to educate others, not boast.
 The tone is important when talking about yourself on your podcast.
 You might be an expert in your field, but you still need to seem accessible.
 Infusing stories about yourself with humor is a good way to avoid coming across as full of yourself.
 Reading off a list of all the successful business moves you’ve made isn’t very appealing.
 But adding that extra bit of personal experience will show your clients that you are a real person.
 Not just someone behind a screen trying to sell you something.

 It’s easier than it looks to integrate a podcast with your business website or social media.
 Remember, variety is your friend and can help you look versatile.
 Use any existing media you have to promote your podcast for your business, including any social media accounts or email newsletters.
 Want more info?
 Read this article about 25 podcasts founders should listen to.

 Since it’s something to be proud of, your podcast shouldn’t remain strictly an audio format.
 You can turn podcast episodes into blog posts, or transcribe interviews with guest experts.
 Take any interesting quotes from your episodes and turn them into appealing graphics using Canva or Readwise which can be posted to your site or social media.
 Your audience and potential clients should be able to find your podcast easily from your site or social media.
 If you have content available on a variety of different platforms, having a neat landing page on your website where users can click through everything might be a good idea.

-In the end, your potential clients and podcast audience will only believe that you are an expert in your field if you have the confidence to believe it yourself.
+In the end, your potential clients and podcast audience will only believe that you are an expert in your field if you have the confidence to believe in yourself.
 Putting faith in your own brand involves posting quality content on the regular.
 Even when you aren’t immediately seeing the numbers you want.
 Patience and passion are key to growing both your podcast audience and client base.
 And soon the rest will follow suit.